skeeto/skeeto.github.com/_posts/2015-06-06-Minimal-OpenGL-Core-Profile-Demo.markdown

 It also normalized user input (keyboard and mouse) and provided some basic (and outdated) utility functions.

+The original GLUT isn't quite open source (licensing issues) and it's no longer maintained.
 The open source replacement for GLUT is [FreeGLUT][freeglut].
-While I wish it was even smaller, as far as I know it's one of the smallest of its kind.
+It's what you'd typically find on a Linux system in place of the original GLUT.

 I just need a portable library that creates a window, handles keyboard and mouse events in that window, and gives me an OpenGL 3.3 core profile context.
-FreeGLUT does this well.
-As I mentioned before, I statically link it in the Windows' build of the demo, so it's great for small, standalone binaries.
+FreeGLUT does this well, but we can do better.
+One problem is that it includes a whole bunch of legacy cruft from GLUT: immediate mode rendering utilities, menus, spaceball support, lots of global state, and only one OpenGL context per process.

-One caveat: oddly, **FreeGLUT doesn't have a swap interval function**.
+One of the biggest problems is that **FreeGLUT doesn't have a swap interval function**.
 This is used to lock the application's redraw rate to the system's screen refresh rate, preventing screen tearing and excessive resource consumption.
-I added a macro to the top of the demo to work around this by finding the system's swap interval function.
+I originally used FreeGLUT for the demo, and, as a workaround, had added my own macro work around this by finding the system's swap interval function, but it was a total hack.

+The demo was initially written with FreeGLUT, but I switched over to [GLFW][glfw] since it's smaller, simpler, cleaner, and more modern.
+GLFW also has portable joystick handling.
+With the plethora of modern context+window creation libraries out there, it seems there's not much reason to use FreeGLUT anymore.

 [SDL 2.0][sdl] would also be an excellent choice.
-It goes beyond FreeGLUT by handling swap interval, joystick input/output, threading, audio, networking, image loading, and timers: basically all the stuff you'd need when writing a game.
+It goes beyond GLFW with threading, audio, networking, image loading, and timers: basically all the stuff you'd need when writing a game.

-Another great choice is [GLFW][glfw].
-It's tiny, doesn't carry along GLUT's outdated functionality, supports swap interval, and also handles joystick input.
+I'm sure there are some other good alternatives, especially when you're not sticking to plain C, but these are the libraries I'm familiar with at the time of this article.

 ### Why gl3w?